 The unused area of the disk surface, inside the data bands, is designated as a "shipping zone."
-The heads should be positioned to this area via software before the drive is powered off, prior to moving or shipping the drive.
+The heads can be accessed to this area before the drive is powered off, prior to moving or shipping the drive.
 This ensures that if the drive is exposed to severe handling (shock), the data storage area of the disk surface will not be damaged by the heads bouncing on the disks.
 See figure 1-5.